 - Social Responsibility: The student will contribute positively to the college community and beyond.
 The student will understand and participate in relevant governance systems and understand, abide by and participate in the development, maintenance and orderly change of community, social and legal standards or norms.

 The Statement on Student Conduct (referred to as the Student Code of Conduct), and Rights and Responsibilities of Students set forth the philosophical basis for the governing of student conduct at Manchester Community College and specify certain regulations agreed upon by students, faculty, administrative officers, and the board of trustees for the general welfare of the community.
 They also delineate areas of responsibility for the students.
 In all matters of personal conduct, whether in academic work or social life, students are expected to be responsible members of the College community and to contribute to the best development of other students and the College as a whole.

 Faculty and administrators involved in the disciplinary process are expected to abide by the standards articulated in the Policy on Student Conduct.
 Students who fail to conform to the established standards of student conduct are subject to one or more of the disciplinary sanctions/penalties listed in the Student Code of Conduct.
 A disciplinary sanction/penalty may not be imposed upon a student for engaging in prohibited conduct unless the student has been offered an opportunity for a hearing that conforms to certain minimal procedural due process standards.
 Student Conduct Policies have been drafted to establish disciplinary hearing procedures that conform to procedural due process requirements.

 The Statement on Student Code of Conduct and Rights and Responsibilities of Students, general campus policies and procedures, and additional information about the college can be found in the Student Handbook.
 The Student Handbook contains all policies, rights, and regulations for students at Manchester Community College.

 The Dean of Student Affairs’ office is authorized to establish and administer this policy.
-Any questions regarding interpretation of this code or any of its provisions should be directed to the Dean of Student Affairs and/or the his designee.
+Any questions regarding interpretation of this code or any of its provisions should be directed to the Dean of Student Affairs and/or a designee.